jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

     (i) attend any parenting education programmes specified; and (ii) facilitate arrangements for the child to receive any necessary health and well-being checks and any treatment required as a result of those checks; and
     (iii) participate in any treatment or counselling required to address any mental health or substance abuse issues identified; and
-    (iv) attend any programmes identified in her management plan; and (v) co-operate in a planned separation from the child when the placement ends.
+    (iv) attend any programmes identified in her case management plan; and (v) co-operate in a planned separation from the child when the placement ends.

 ### 81C Accommodation and feeding of children placed with their mothers